Kerala

 Spread the love

-‘Keralam’ that is the state name means the ‘Land Added On’ in Sanskrit.
-Today, the meaning that is popular among the inhabitants is the ‘Land of the Coconut’.
-Behind its former meaning, an interesting legend is associated, which states that the current land of Kerala is an endowment of legendary Parasurama.
-This character is one of the ten incarnations (avatar) of Lord Vishnu – the perpetuator of life.
-A popular belief holds that Parasurama flung his axe used in battle into the sea, which recovered the present land, Kerala currently comprising of 14 districts among which Thiruvananthapuram is its capital.
+‘Keralam,’ which is the state’s name, means ‘Land Added On’ in Sanskrit.
+Today, the meaning most commonly accepted by the inhabitants is ‘Land of the Coconut.’
+An interesting legend is associated with its former meaning, which states that the current land of Kerala is an endowment from the legendary Parasurama.
+Parasurama, one of the ten incarnations (avatars) of Lord Vishnu – the perpetuator of life – is believed to have flung his axe used in battle into the sea, which then reclaimed the present land of Kerala.
+The state now comprises 14 districts, with Thiruvananthapuram as its capital.

-Beaches well known for its calm waves and azure waters, despite the setback from backwaters, the beach holiday in Kerala is still thrilling that lures thousands of tourists across the globe.
+The beaches in Kerala are well-known for their calm waves and azure waters.
+Despite the presence of backwaters, beach holidays in Kerala remain thrilling, attracting thousands of tourists from across the globe.

-Let’s now take a look at the beaches of Kerala.
+Let’s now take a look at some of the beaches in Kerala.

 Kovalam Beach